 Maybe you both have an incredible friendship and agree on a lot of things, but a disagreement ends in yelling, defensiveness, and anger.
-Or maybe you find it hard to talk openly about certain topics and might need more tools to feel confident in having that conversation and feeling heard by your partner.
+Or maybe you find it hard to talk openly about certain topics and might need more tools to feel confident in having difficult conversations as well as feeling heard by your partner.

-These seemingly “small” things might feel like things you’ll both just figure out in time or things that don’t matter as much because you both really love each other, but why not have a place to explore them with someone who could give you tools, help you both gain clarity, or even just share a different perspective?
+Sadly, some couples mistakenly believe that these seemingly “small” things can just be figured out in time.
+Or they may believe that these types of issues don’t matter as much because they both really love each other.
+But as a marriage counselor, why not have a place to explore these small things with someone who could give you tools, help you both gain clarity, or even just share a different perspective?

-Things we might “check-up” on in your relationship include:
+Things we might “check-up” on in your relationship include some of the following:

 - What does your friendship look like?
 How well do you know and attempt to learn about your partner’s world?